Attraction tickets | TicketLens

 tickets

-The price of an adult ticket is €17 (online), children and young people under 18 enjoy free admission, as do EU citizens up to and including the age of 25, and disabled persons and their accompanying person.
-Tickets purchased directly at the museum may be a little cheaper during off-season periods.
-A guided tour, including admission to the Louvre costs 26€.
+The price of an adult ticket is €22.
+Children and young people under 18 enjoy free admission, as do EEA residents under 26 years of age, and disabled persons along with their accompanying person.
+Tickets purchased directly at the museum may be less expensive during off-peak periods.
+A guided tour, including admission to the Louvre, costs €31.
+The entrance fee for the Musée national Eugène-Delacroix is €9.

 how to get there